 A major U.S. industry group has announced ambitious long-term goals related to the recycling of plastic packaging.

-In a release issued last week, the American Chemistry Council’s (ACC) Plastics Division laid out the following targets:
+In a release issued this morning, the American Chemistry Council’s (ACC) Plastics Division laid out the following targets:

 - 100 percent of plastics packaging is reused, recycled or recovered by 2040.